Last Updated on 8 September 2024 by Cycloscope

 Price: $94 / Made in Italy

-An even wider option at 184mm is the C19, a saddle that I’ve been seeing more and more often on the touring rigs of fellow bike travelers.
+An even wider option at 184mm is the C19, a saddle that I’ve seen more and more often on the touring rigs of fellow bike travelers.
 Like the whole Cambium series, the C19 is entirely waterproof, featuring strong aluminum rivets, and manufactured using 100% Organic (vegan) cotton canvas.
 The latter is certainly a thing to consider if you want a “cruelty-free” Brooks saddle.

 The seat is made of vulcanized rubber and topped with nylon canvas, suspended over a sturdy steel rail.